-Walter Segal House
+Walter Segal Self-Build Retrofit

 Whilst innovative in their time, Segal-method self-build homes have a low energy efficiency compared to modern homes and are prone to draughts, largely due to the ‘dry’ construction techniques used.
 Many of the original materials used are also approaching the end of their life, particularly the waterproof membranes and insulation.